El Dorado World Tour: Development

 Crew members were announced by Shakira little by little, one of the first ones being Anna Kaiser, her personal trainer, through videos and photos of the singer's AKT InMotion workout sessions.
 On 30 October 2017, Shakira herself revealed band members, including her longtime fellow musicians guitarist Tim Mitchell, keyboard player Albert Menendez and drummer Brendan Buckley.
 Besides them, there were, debuting on a Shakira tour, bass player Erik Kertes and violinist Caitlin Evanson.
 As for the actual tour start in mid-2018, all band members remained the same except bassist Joe Ayoub who joined to replace Kertes.

 Production design company Vita Motus was commissioned for stage design, and Syndrome Studio was in charge as the graphic design for screen backdrops.
-Longtime Shakira contributor Marjan Malakpour was the executive stylist for tour, and among the those in charge of designing costumes for tour were French fashion house Balmain, American fashion designer Brian Lichtenberg, and fellow Colombian fashion designer Juan Carlos Obando.
+Longtime Shakira contributor Marjan Malakpour was the executive stylist for tour, and among those in charge of designing costumes for tour were French fashion house Balmain, American fashion designer Brian Lichtenberg, and fellow Colombian fashion designer Juan Carlos Obando.
 For most of the Spanish concerts, she wore a belt with feathers designed by Hawaiian-based online clothing store Iheartpolynesia, adapted from the same type of piece this shop had previously designed for Miss Latina Hawaii 2018.

 Commercial performance

 Ticket sales

 Tickets for first 33 announced dates went on sale on 30 June 2017, two days after a Viber presale valid for just one day.
 Live Nation and Citi also offered presales after rescheduling, although the presale by Citi was valid only for performances within United States.
 Shakira also teamed up with Ticketmaster to sell tickets.
-Ticket prices ranged from US$40 to over 2000 USD for both European and North American dates.
-Due to high demand, second dates were added to cities such as Paris, Barcelona, Miami, Los Angeles, and Mexico City.
+Ticket prices ranged from US$40 to over 2000 USD for both European and North American dates. second dates were added to cities such as Paris, Barcelona, Miami, Los Angeles, and Mexico City.
 The pre-sale tickets for the show in Ecuador grossed over $500,000 in its first 6 hours, and the show was almost sold out on the first day.
 Ticket News reported that the show in Capital One Arena took the best-seller spot on Thursday, July 5.